Arthur Kinmond Bell: Recognition

-In contrast to many of his local contemporaries, such as John Dewar, 1st Baron Forteviot and Robert Pullar, Bell received comparatively few public honours for his philanthropic activities during his life.
+In contrast to many of his local contemporaries, such as John Dewar, 1st Baron Forteviot, and Robert Pullar, Bell received comparatively few public honours for his philanthropic activities during his life.
 One distinction he did receive, on 18 March 1938, was the Freedom of Perth, which he described as his greatest honour.
 This honour was granted primarily for his role in saving John Shields and Co. rather than for any of his philanthropic activities, which appear to have been done quietly and gone without any major public awareness during his life, a fact he would likely have been grateful for.

 In 1994, the decision was taken to name Perth's new multi-million-pound library the A. K. Bell Library in honour of the man who had played such a large part in the city's history and whose legacy has had such a large impact on the city.
 The library officially opened in 1995.

 Death

 Arthur Kinmond Bell died unexpectedly of illness on 26 April 1942.
 His will, though, proved him to be as generous in death as he was in life, gifting to three senior employees of Arthur Bell and Sons the sum of £5000, to all staff with ten years experience in the company, £500, and to his gardeners, chauffeurs, and servants in his employ for ten years or more, £200, all significant amounts for those who benefitted.

 At the time of his death Bell was living in Kincarrathie House, Perth, with his wife.
-Camilla later donated the house to the Kincarrathie Trust, which now runs the house as a retirement home.
+On her death in 1959, Camilla bequeathed the house to the Trust.
+The independent Kincarrathie Trust was set up in 1960, and now runs the house as a retirement home.